India: Activists slam 'witch hunt' of foreign-funded NGOs | DW | 29.12.2021

 Other organizations — including Sabrang India, Lawyers Collective and Navsarjan Trust — were also targeted under the FCRA.

-These organizations criticized infrastructure and mining projects, sought justice for the anti-Muslim violence in Gujarat in 2002 and exposed violations against Dalit people.
+These organizations opposed religious intolerance, campaigned for the empowerment of marginalized groups and exposed violations against Dalit people, respectively.
 In response, they faced repeated questions about their work, threats of investigations and blocked foreign funding.

 Groups such as Greenpeace India and the Ford Foundation have also been hit with restrictions.